influxdata/telegraf/plugins/outputs/wavefront/README.md

 * `simple_fields`: if false (default) metric field names called `value` are converted to empty strings
 * `metric_separator`: character to use to separate metric and field names. (default is `_`)
 * `convert_paths`: if true (default) will convert all `_` in metric and field names to `metric_seperator`
+* `convert_bool`: if true (default) will convert all boolean metric values to numbers, t->1.0, f->0.0
 * `use_regex`: if true (default is false) will use regex to ensure all illegal characters are converted to `-`.
 Regex is much slower than the default mode which will catch most illegal characters.
 Use with caution.
 * `source_override`: ordered list of point tags to use as the source name for Wavefront.
 Once a match is found, that tag is used as the source for that point.
 If no tags are found the host tag will be used.
+* `string_to_number`: config structure that controls how certain string values are mapped to numeric values for particular metric namespaces.
+See example above.
 * `debug_all`: Will output additional debug information.
 Requires `debug = true` to be configured at the agent level